Taher-Kota/Mario-Clone/README.md

     `git clone https://github.com/Taher-Kota/Mario-Clone.git`

-    Replace `<repository-url>` with the actual link to your project repository.

     Alternatively, download the ZIP file of the repository and extract it.

 2.  **Open the Project in Unity**